Fact Sheet & FAQ: Spanish Mortgages for Non-Residents

 Moving to the Country

 Does owning a Spanish property help with residency?
-No, property ownership does not automatically confer residency in Spain.
-However, it can support visa applications by showing accommodation and financial resources.
+Property ownership alone does not automatically confer residency rights in Spain.
+However, property ownership can support certain visa routes by demonstrating accommodation and financial capacity.

 Changes to Laws